 Due to the COVID-19 pandemic, lives and livelihoods have been destroyed and the destruction is still going on in various regions around the world.
-Although some areas are a little safer from this pandemic, it is for sure that the economic consequences caused by COBID-19 are terrible.
+Although some areas are a little safer from this pandemic, it is for sure that the economic consequences caused by COVID-19 are terrible.

-For sales managers and reps, it has become very important to take care of their customers completely and understand they should react in these uncertain times.
+For sales managers and reps, it has become very important to take care of their customers completely and understand how they should react to these uncertain times.
 Managers also need to adjust their company’s selling by looking at the customers’ changing needs and habits.
 Sales leaders are adopting trends to deal with the crisis, focusing on targeted changes that help their business and prepare it to recover.

 Be conscious of shifts in teams and managing morale.